rath-anshuman/PRODIGY_DS_05/readme.md

 # Traffic Accident Data Analysis

 ## Overview

-This repository contains synthetic data generated to simulate traffic accidents.
+This repository contains a dataset simulating real-world traffic accidents.
 The dataset includes information such as the date, timing, state, weather conditions, road conditions, number of deaths, and reasons for each accident.

 ## Contents

-* `road_accident.csv`: The CSV file containing the synthetic traffic accident data.
+* `road_accident.csv`: The CSV file containing traffic accident data.
-* `traffic_accident_analysis.py`: The Python script used to generate the synthetic data and perform basic data analysis.
+* `traffic_accident_analysis.py`: The Python script used to perform basic data analysis and generate visualizations.

 ## Data Analysis